Hamdan v. Rumsfeld

 Hamdan v.
-Rumsfeld, 548 U.S. 557 (2006), is a United States Supreme Court case in which the Court held that military commissions set up by the Bush administration to try detainees at Guantanamo Bay violated both the Uniform Code of Military Justice (UCMJ) and the Geneva Conventions ratified by the U.S.
+Rumsfeld, 548 U.S. 557 (2006), is a United States Supreme Court case holding that military commissions set up by the Bush administration to try detainees at the Guantanamo Bay detention camp violated both the Uniform Code of Military Justice (UCMJ) and the Geneva Conventions ratified by the U.S.

-Hamdan raises several legal issues: Whether the United States Congress may pass legislation preventing the Supreme Court from hearing the case of an accused combatant before his military commission takes place; whether the special military commissions established by the executive branch violated federal law (including the UCMJ and treaty obligations); and whether courts can enforce the articles of the Geneva Conventions.
+Hamdan raised several legal issues: whether the United States Congress may pass legislation preventing the Supreme Court from hearing the case of an accused combatant before his trial by military commission takes place; whether the special military commissions established by the executive branch violated federal law (including the UCMJ and treaty obligations); and whether courts can enforce the articles of the Geneva Conventions.

-After hearing oral arguments on March 28, 2006, on June 29, 2006, the Court issued a 5–3 decision holding that it had jurisdiction; that the administration lacked either the constitutional power or congressional authorization to establish these particular military commissions; that, absent such authority, the military commissions had to comply with the "ordinary laws" of the U.S. and of war, which include the UCMJ and the Geneva Conventions incorporated therein; and that Hamdan's trial, having violated the rights and procedures under both bodies of law, was illegal.
+After hearing oral arguments on March 28, 2006, the Court issued a 5–3 decision on June 29 holding that it had jurisdiction; that the administration lacked either the constitutional power or congressional authorization to establish these particular military commissions; that, absent such authority, the military commissions had to comply with the "ordinary laws" of the U.S. and of war, which include the UCMJ and the Geneva Conventions incorporated therein; and therefore that Hamdan's trial, having violated the rights and procedures under both bodies of law, was illegal.

 Background

-The plaintiff was Salim Ahmed Hamdan, a citizen of Yemen who worked as a bodyguard and chauffeur for Osama bin Laden.
-Hamdan had formerly worked in Afghanistan on an agricultural project that Bin Laden had developed.
+Salim Hamdan was a citizen of Yemen who had worked as a bodyguard and chauffeur for Osama bin Laden.
+Hamdan had formerly worked in Afghanistan on an agricultural project that bin Laden had developed.
 Hamdan was captured by militia forces during the invasion of Afghanistan in the fall of 2001 and turned over to the United States.
 In 2002, he was sent by the U.S. to its new Guantanamo Bay detention camp at its naval base in Cuba.

-In July 2004, Hamdan was charged with conspiracy to commit terrorism, and the Bush administration made arrangements to try him before a military commission, established by the Department of Defense under Military Commission Order No. 1 of March 21, 2002.
-He was assigned a defense counsel, LCDR Charles D. Swift from the Navy JAG, who with a legal team filed a petition for Hamdan in US District Court for a writ of habeas corpus, challenging the constitutionality of the military commission, and saying that it lacked the protections required under the Geneva Conventions and United States Uniform Code of Military Justice.
+In July 2004, Hamdan was charged with conspiracy to commit terrorism, and the Bush administration made arrangements to try him before a military commission established by the Department of Defense under Military Commission Order No. 1 of March 21, 2002.
+He was assigned a defense counsel, Lieutenant Commander Charles Swift from the Navy Judge Advocate General's Corps, who with a legal team filed a petition for a writ of habeas corpus for Hamdan in United States District Court, challenging the constitutionality of the military commission and arguing that it lacked the protections required for defendants under the Geneva Conventions and United States Uniform Code of Military Justice.

-Following the U.S. Supreme Court ruling in Hamdi v.
-Rumsfeld (2004), which established that detainees had the right of habeas corpus to challenge their detention, Hamdan was granted a review before the Combatant Status Review Tribunal.
+Following the Supreme Court ruling in Rasul v.
+Bush (2004), which established that detainees had the right of habeas corpus to challenge their detention, Hamdan was granted a review before the Combatant Status Review Tribunal.
 It determined that he was eligible for detention by the United States as an enemy combatant or person of interest.

-The defendants in this case included many United States government officials allegedly responsible for Hamdan's detention; the short name of the case includes only the first-named defendant, then-Secretary of Defense Donald Rumsfeld.
+The defendants included many United States government officials allegedly responsible for Hamdan's detention; the short name of the case includes only the first-named defendant, then-Secretary of Defense Donald Rumsfeld.